1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 2Pac, "Unconditional Love".

-### There is only one material sequence for that project circa mid March...
-We chose to follow the "New Shit" tracklist, which gathers most of these sessions, right before it began to turn into an Outlawz LP with the addition of "Made Niggaz" and the disappearance of "Unconditional Love" in late April in "100% Black Gold". ###
+### We chose to follow the "New Shit" tracklist, which gathers most songs of these sessions, right before it began to turn into an Outlawz LP with the addition of "Made Niggaz" and with the disappearance of "Unconditional Love", "Thugz Mansion" and "Changed Man" for "100% Black Gold" tracklist in late April. ###

 1. Hit 'Em Up Everything They Owe (Intro) *